 1 Applicable to HSBC Premier, HSBC Advance and Personal Integrated Account customers and general securities account customers with account number ended with '381'.

-6 Related charges of the above local securities services will also apply, where applicable.
+7 Related charges of the above Hong Kong stocks services will also apply, where applicable.

 For non-HKD payment such as cash dividend, when respective currency account is not available/provided for the corporate action at the time of the payment, payment will be paid in Hong Kong Dollar equivalent at the Bank's prevailing exchange rate to customer's default HKD account after charge deduction.